flouis01/MCP23017/README.md

 # MCP23017

-MCP23017 is a Library that allows to easily comunicate with a MCP23017 I/O-Expander Chip using I²C.
+MCP23017 is an Arduino Library that allows to easily comunicate with a MCP23017 I/O-Expander Chip using I²C.

 ## Dependencies